BCLab-UNM/SwarmBaseCode-ROS/README.md

 Source code for Swarmathon-ROS can be found in the repository /src directory.
 This diretory contains severals subdirectories, each of which contain a single ROS package.
 Here we present a high-level description of each package.

 - ```abridge```: A serial interface between Swarmathon-ROS and the A-Star 32U4 microcontroller onboard the physical robot.
 In the Swarmathon-ROS simulation, ```abridge``` functionality is supplanted by [gazebo_ros_skid_steer_drive](http://docs.ros.org/kinetic/api/gazebo_plugins/html/classgazebo_1_1GazeboRosSkidSteerDrive.html) (motor and encoders) and [hector_gazebo_plugins](http://wiki.ros.org/hector_gazebo_plugins) (sonar and IMU; see [step 3](https://github.com/BCLab-UNM/Swarmathon-ROS/blob/master/README.md#3-install-additional-gazebo-plugins) of the Quick Start guide).
-- ```mobility```: The top-level controller class for the physical and simulated robots.
-This package receives messages on the status of targets and/or obstacles in front of the robot and autonomously makes decisions based on these factors.
+- ```behavours```: The top-level controller class for the physical and simulated robots.
+This package receives messages from sensors and implements behaviours the robot should follow in response.
 This packages also receives pose updates from [robot_localization](http://wiki.ros.org/robot_localization) (see [step 2](https://github.com/BCLab-UNM/Swarmathon-ROS/blob/master/README.md#2-install-additional-ros-plugins) of the Quick Start guide) and commands from [joystick_drivers](http://wiki.ros.org/joystick_drivers) (see [step 3](https://github.com/BCLab-UNM/Swarmathon-ROS/blob/master/README.md#3-install-additional-gazebo-plugins) of the Quick Start guide).
-- ```obstacle_detection```: A logic processor that converts sonar signals into a ternary collision value.
-This package receives sonar messages from ```abridge``` (for physical robots) or [hector_gazebo_ros_sonar](http://wiki.ros.org/hector_gazebo_plugins) (for simulated robots), and returns a status message to differentiate between three possible cases:
-  1. No collision
-  2. A collision on the right side of the robot
-  3. A collision in front or on the left side of the robot
 - ```rqt_rover_gui```: A Qt-based graphical interface for the physical and simulated robots.
 See [How to use Qt Creator](https://github.com/BCLab-UNM/Swarmathon-ROS/blob/master/README.md#how-to-use-qt-creator-to-edit-the-simulation-gui) for details on this package.
 - ```target_detection```: An image processor that detects [AprilTag](https://april.eecs.umich.edu/wiki/index.php/AprilTags) fiducial markers in the onboard camera's video stream.
 This package receives images from the ```usbCamera``` class (for physical robots) or [gazebo_ros_camera](http://docs.ros.org/kinetic/api/gazebo_plugins/html/classgazebo_1_1GazeboRosCamera.html) (for simulated robots), and, if an AprilTag is detected in the image, returns the integer value encoded in the tag.
 - ```ublox```: A serial interface to the ublox GPS receiver onboard the physical robot.
 This package is installed as a git submodule in the Swarmathon-ROS repo.
 See the [ublox ROS wiki page](http://wiki.ros.org/ublox) for more information.